From SMART to SMARTER digital marketing objectives

 - Engagement objective.
 Increase active customers purchasing at least once a quarter to 300,000 in a market (a hurdle rate metric)

-Mistakes in setting objectives
+Mistakes in setting digital objectives

 Another mistake to avoid is a big long list of objectives - yes I have seen a whole page of bullets with no structure...
 Instead group them logically in a way you would present them to colleagues.
-We recommend structuring them based on the RACE framework as show in this table aligning objectives to strategies and KPIs
+We recommend structuring them based on the RACE framework as shown in this table aligning objectives to strategies and KPIs

 The Ten Measures Design Tests

-You can add to your tests of choosing the right objectives using these 10 measure design tests developed by performance management specialist Professor Andy Neely.
+You can add to your tests of choosing the right digital marketing objectives using these 10 measure design tests developed by performance management specialist Professor Andy Neely.
 For SMARTER metrics, ask these questions for your KPIs as you develop them.

 - 2. The focus test.
 Are we only measuring what we set out to measure?